JasonMa1234/CourseScheduleProject/README.md

 remove one case Office Hour from Mon's  caseList
 Thu Nov 28 14:40:50 PST 2024
 remove one case Office Hour from the caseList

+# Phase 4: Task 3
+- In my project, there are many problems about the code structure which will affect the readability.
+First, there is too many redundant class in my code, in ListOfCase class, it basically represent a list of cases (courses and events), which can be represented by ArrayList, but I separately create classes to represent this because I want to make by code able to calculate the total credit for all courses.
+In the future, I may create a new method separately in ui package to calculate the total credit instead of creating new class.
+- Second, the input type in my classes in ui packages is messy.
+In my design, all elements are of type "course" or "event" and there is no other types.
+However, I store them in the type of CaseToDo which is the super type of the Course and Event which makes it hard to design distinct method on "Course" and "Event".
+In the future, I will try to store them as separate types.